 For a quick pick-me-up, add a little lemon juice to a cup of warm water.
 Add ginger if you have it to help with nausea.
 This is one of the easiest and most effective restorative drinks you can make.

 Yet another option is a rehydration beverage, including sports drinks such as Gatorade as well as products like Pedialyte.
 The potassium, sodium, and electrolytes included in many of these drinks are designed to speed up fluid absorption and that may help when you're hungover.
 There's no evidence that these actually work better than water or juice.
-If you have some in the refrigerator, it's a good alternative to juice, but don't rely on it.
+If you have some in the refrigerator, it can be an alternative to juice, but don't rely on it.